BraedenChubak/AP-Computer-Science-Principles/Handbook Template.md

 C++ programs commonly use the following primitive types

 - `int` (integer) A whole number, can be positive or negative (4 bytes)
-  - integers can be signed or unsigned
+  - Integers can be signed or unsigned
-  - integers can also be short, long, or long long
+  - Integers can also be short, long, or long long
   - Only one of each group can be used for each int
 - `char` (character) One ASCII character (1 byte)
   - Can also be used as a byte data type, since a char is always exactly 1 byte in size